 - Once an individual has reached the age of 18, no one can give consent on their behalf.
 If they are not competent, clinicians can provide treatment and care, providing this is in their best interests.

-- Parental responsibility includes the right of parents to consent to treatment on behalf of a child when the child is unable to provide valid consent for himself or herself, provided the treatment is in the interests of the child.
+Parental responsibility includes the right of parents to consent to treatment on behalf of a child when the child is unable to provide valid consent for themself, provided the treatment is in the interests of the child.

-- The Children Act 1989 outlines who has parental responsibility.
-This includes:
+The Children Act 1989 outlines who has parental responsibility.

 - In England, Wales and Northern Ireland there remains some uncertainty in common law as to the situation where a competent child under the age of 16 disagrees with the views of those who have parental responsibility.
 Recent cases have retreated from the Gillick ruling, particularly where treatment refusal by the young person has occurred.
 Doctors confronted by such a situation should take legal advice.